eshumchenia/mdat_diversity_indices/div_indices.md

 ### Take-home message

-> If you are concerned about accounting for and considering rare species, **SPECIES RICHNESS** does the best job, by representing every species equally, regardless of abundance.
-However, temporal trends in species richness are insufficient to capture key changes in biodiversity in changing environments.
+> If you are most concerned about accounting for and considering rare species, **SPECIES RICHNESS** does the best job, by representing every species equally, regardless of abundance.
+However, temporal trends in species richness will not capture any changes to community composition in changing environments.
+For this reason, a biodiversity metric may be more useful for monitoring.
 >
 > If you care about rare species, but need to give some additional consideration to species that are particularly abundant, the **SHANNON INDEX** does a good job.
 >